AleKarl/Honkai-SR_2nd/README.md

 Like GenshinImpact launcher, install and update, and wait for the installation to complete.

-You also need a tool called "Mihayou Agent to 2.1.0", and I will put its download link in "how to connect CrepeSR"
+You also need a tool called "米哈游代理工具/MiHoYo proxy tools 2.1.0", and I will put its download link in "how to connect CrepeSR"

 Click the link below to download.
 It is not a virus, but it may report an error.